profezzorn/ProffieOSDocs/glossary.md

 ## [Blade ID](/blade-id.md)
 Let's ProffieOS detect which blade is attached.

+## FET
+Field Effect Transistor.
+Basically a switch that can be controlled electically.
+A Proffieboard v2.2 has 6 of these that are used to enable/disable power to LEDs and other things.

 ## Kill key
 A small plug that plugs into a charge port on a saber, but which does not do any charging.
 Instead, it just causes the battery to be disconnected.
 A kill key is an alternative to having an on/off switch to disconnect the battery when you're not using your saber.